ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/fauna-query-language/index.md

 ---
 title: fauna query language
 date: "2020-08-10"
-description: native api for querying fauna
+description: native API for querying fauna
 ---

 The Fauna Query Language (FQL) is the native API for querying FaunaDB.
 While not a general-purpose programming language, it provides much of the functionality expected from one.
 It allows for complex, precise manipulation and retrieval of data stored within FaunaDB.